-Prerequisites: none

-2 quarters, 2 credits (1 credit per quarter)

-Counts as an Elective for all diplomas
+Prerequisites: none Eligibility: 9-12 2 quarters, 2 credits (1 credit per quarter) Counts as an Elective for all diplomas Fulfills a Core 40 science course requirement for all diplomas

 Earth and Space Science I is a course focused on the following core topics: study of the earth's layers; atmosphere and hydrosphere; structure and scale of the universe; the solar system and earth processes.
 Students analyze and describe earth's interconnected systems and examine how earth's materials, landforms, and continents are modified across geological time.
 Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.